 • Your vehicle has been built with improved fluids that protect the performance and durability of your vehicle and also allow extended maintenance intervals.
-Do not use chemical flushes in these components as the chemicals can damage them.
+Do not use chemical flushes in these components as the chemicals can damage your engine, transmission, or air conditioning.
 Such damage is not covered by the New Vehicle Limited Warranty.
 If a flush is needed because of component malfunction, use only the specified fluid for the flushing procedure.